Use the drop down to 'pay your invoice'

 Certificate of completion at the end for a pass mark of 70%.

-Fatigue Risk Management System - Part I (for flight crew)
+Fatigue Risk Management System - Part I (for flight crew) Please contact us if you are interested

 NOTE**On August 8, 2015, a Notice of Intent was published in the Canada Gazette, Part I, confirming the intent of Transport Canada to introduce proposed amendments to the Canadian Aviation Regulations (CARs) to address flight crew fatigue management